-Injury, disasters, violence, and other acute traumatic events are unfortunately common, affecting tens of millions of children each year globally.
+Injury, disasters, violence, maltreatment, and chronic exposure to conflict or family / community violence affect tens of millions of children each year globally.
 After such events, traumatic stress and other psychological sequelae can have substantial impact on children’s health and wellbeing.

-A growing number of prospective studies track child symptoms and recovery following acute trauma exposure.
-But many have small samples which limit generalizaibilty, and wide variation in measures makes cross-study comparisons challenging.
+A growing number of studies track child symptoms and recovery after an acute trauma.
+And there is a growing body of research evaluating the effectiveness of interventions to prevent or treat the consequences of a wide range of types of trauma.
+But small samples often limit generalizability, and wide variation in measures makes cross-study comparisons challenging.

-The PACT/R Data Archive is an international collaborative effort to address this challenge.
+The Child Trauma Data Archives project is an international collaborative effort to address this challenge.

 - bringing datasets together in a common format